jnawang/terrestrial_carbon_trend_analysis/README.md

 -   Calculate decadal trends of CO2 fluxes over the past two decades across a wide range of terrestrial ecosystems.
 -   Identify the drivers of CO2 trends for different ecosystems.
 -   Estimate the changes in CO2 flux trends at two-decade-long sites.
+-   Predict CO2 flux trends of the past and future two decades at global vegetated areas.

 ## Structure of R and Python scripts